SatyajitPatra06/Zairza/README.md

-# Made asurvey form for zairza web dev task.
+# Made a survey form for zairza web dev task.